dustinpfister/blog_posts/_posts/threejs-mesh-copy.md

 ## 1 - What to know first before getting into copying a mesh

-This is a post on a method of the clone method of a THREE.Mesh class instance in three.js.
-As such you should have at least some background when it comes to the basics of getting started with three.js and client side javaScript in general.
+This is a post on the clone method of a THREE.Mesh class instance in three.js that can be used to copy the mesh and the children of it also.
+As such you should have at least some background when it comes to the basics of getting started with three.js, and client side javaScript in general.
 If not chances are you might not gain much of anything from reading this.

 ### 1.1 - Version Numbers matter big time with three.js